tinyos/tinyos-main/README.md

 alternatively you can use the tinyos-tools-devel package from tinyprod.net/ repos/debian.
 See the Readme at the top level (http://tinyprod.net/repos/debian).
-You need to modify /etc/apt/sources.list.d/tinyprod-debian.list.
-Change "squeeze" to "wheezy".

     sudo -s
     apt-get update